parallelvirtualcluster/pvc/docs/faq.md

 I built PVC for my homelab first, found a perfect usecase with my employer, and think it might be useful to you too.

-### Is 3 hypervisor really the minimum?
+### Is 3 hypervisors really the minimum?

 For a redundant cluster, yes.
 PVC requires a majority quorum for several subsystems, and the smallest possible majority quorum is 2/3.
-That said, you can run PVC on a single node for testing/lab purposes without host-level reundancy.
+That said, you can run PVC on a single node for testing/lab purposes without host-level reundancy, should you wish to do so.

 ## Feature Questions